Alex-Stefanou/now-pension-scraper/README.md

 ### Environment variables
 In order to keep login credentials safe they are stored in a .env file.
 To configure your own file, duplicate the .env.example file that comes with this project.
 Rename it to `.env` and ensure it is still in the root level of the project.
 Fill in the three blank fields:
  - NP_USERNAME - The email address you would use to sign into your Now:pensions account.
- - NP_USERNAME - The password you would use to sign into your Now:pensions account.
+ - NP_PASSWORD - The password you would use to sign into your Now:pensions account.
  - SHEET_ID - The ID of the google sheet you obtained in the previous step.

 ### Serverless.yml
 Lastly you can optionally configure the `serverless.yml` found in the root of the project.
 Options you may wish to configure are:
 - region - (Line 9) The aws region that the Lambda function will run on (this may affect pricing).
 - schedule - (Line 20) The frequency with which the job will run (will affect pricing if run too frequently).
-There is no need to run the function more than once per day.
+There is no need to run the function more than once per week.

 ## Deployment